Table of Contents

 Stats: 26 mi EV Range, 48 MPG, 105 MPGe

 Kia has long been considered an economical car brand, and at under $30k, the Kia Niro is no exception.
 This compact crossover SUV first entered the market in 2018 and runs with a four-cylinder engine paired with an electric motor.
 Together, they provide 139 horsepower and 195 lb-ft of torque.

 Though classified as an SUV, the Niro doesn’t offer all-wheel drive.
-You’ll also get less cargo space than traditional SUVs, and it’s relatively slow at picking up speed unless the gas engine is engaged.
+You’ll also get less cargo space than traditional SUVs, and it’s slow to pick up speed unless the gas engine is engaged.

 Nonetheless, this vehicle is both the most affordable and most fuel-efficient PHEV on our list, which makes it a winner for your wallet and the environment.
 Just don’t expect it to perform many tricky maneuvers on the highway.

-Ford offers a highly efficient plug-in hybrid vehicle with the 2020 Ford Escape.
-It includes a 2.5-liter four-cylinder engine that generates 198 horsepower and 209 lb-ft of torque.
-But where it really stands out is with electric driving range, which averages 37 miles a charge.
-This SUV also includes an 11.2-gallon gas tank that lets it travel around 500 miles between fuel stops.
+Ford offers a highly efficient plug-in hybrid vehicle with the 2022 Ford Escape.
+It includes a 2.5-liter iVCT Atkinson-Cycle 1-4 engine that generates 221 horsepower and 209 lb-ft of torque.
+But where it really stands out is with the electric driving range, which averages 37 miles a charge.
+This SUV also includes an 11.1-gallon gas tank that lets it travel around 500 miles between fuel stops.